Anil-OwnProj/Shell/README.md

 # Shell
-Schell Scripts for the reference
+Schell Scripts for the reference and practice